ArgonDesign/alogic/doc/statements.md

   fence;
 ```

-## Branching statements
+### Branching statements (combinatorial or control)

 Control flow branches can be achieved with the `if` and `case` statements.
 These
 branching statements are combinatorial statements if all branches contain only
 combinatorial statements, and they are control statements if all branches
-contain control statements.
-Mixing combinatorial and control branches in the
+contain (and in particular, end in) control statements.
+If one or more branches
+contains a control statement, but not all branches end in a control statement,
-same statement is invalid and yields a compile time error.
-That is to say that
+the branch statement is invalid and yields a compile time error.
-either all branches must be combinatorial statement or all branches must be
-control statements.
-In the case of a control `if` and control `case` statements,
-all branches must end in a control statement (this is the same as with control
-`{}` blocks).

-### `if` statement
+#### `if` statement (combinatorial or control)

 The common `if` statement can be used to perform a 2-way branch: